thangckt/thangckt.github.io/docs/index.md

 It's fun if something here is valid for you.
 In other cases, just enjoin Mendelssohn's excellent pieces.

-!!! quote ""
+!!! quote "Galileo Galilei (1564–1642)"

-    You cannot teach a man anything, you can only help him find it within himself. - Galileo Galilei (1564–1642)
+    You cannot teach a man anything, you can only help him find it within himself.

 <!--
 ```python